gamefolk/gamefolk.github.io/guide.md

   * No C++ style `//` comments.
 Delimit all comments with `/*` and `*/`.

 I recommend using another C compiler such as gcc or clang to compile your code before compiling it with lcc.
-Consider using you are using another compiler to check your code before sending it lcc, I recommend using the `-std=c89` and `-pedantic` (or `-pedantic-errors`) to help catch bugs that stem from compiling C99 with lcc.
+Consider using  another compiler to check your code before sending it lcc.
+I recommend using clang with the `-std=c89` and `-pedantic` (or `-pedantic-errors`) flags to help catch bugs that stem from compiling C99 with lcc.

 *Note:* your compiler may have trouble compiling GBDK headers such as `gb/gb.h` and complain about implicit declarations of GBDK library functions.
 Add the